 In The Case of An Expected Death

-Something that you need to consider right away is whether or not the death was “expected.”
 If the deceased was known to have a terminal condition or otherwise wasn’t thought to have much time left, the procedure for reporting their death is different than if it was sudden and unexpected.

-Assuming that the death was expected and once you’ve confirmed that the person has died (checking their pulse, signs of breathing, checking for warmth), you might feel the need to sit with the deceased and reflect on times shared.
+Assuming that the death was expected and once you’ve confirmed that the person has died (checking their pulse, signs of breathing, checking for warmth), you might feel the need to sit with the deceased and reflect on the times shared.
 If the death was expected, then it isn’t considered an “emergency,” so you don’t need to rush to call 911.
 Not only is it not a legal obligation, but it might not be what you personally need right now.
 After all, this may be the last quiet moment you will have with your loved one before medical and funeral protocols begin.

 Once you are ready, then you can contact the appropriate agency.
 If the deceased were served by a hospice, then you should call them first.
 Someone there with the appropriate authority will come, pronounce the death, and put funeral plans into motion.
 This is easily the simplest approach.